- Applied Behavior Analysis

-- MPH-HMP: Completion of an undergraduate-level microeconomics course before starting the program with a grade of an "A" or "B."
+- For the MPH-HMP: You must complete a 3-hour, undergraduate-level microeconomics course before starting the program, with a grade of "B" or better ("B-" does not qualify).

 The priority deadline for applications to be considered for a scholarship or graduate research assistantship is February 15.
 Some funding may still be available past February 15, but this is not guaranteed.
 Applications are accepted on a rolling basis until classes are full.